shiva1021-crypto/Bug-Tracker/README.md

 project was built in has no MySQL server, so verification during development was done with fake in-memory repositories driving the real Flask app - see each `STAGE-0N-REPORT.md`'s "Verification results" section and `FEATURE-VERIFICATION-RESULTS.md` for what that covered).
+The later pass that hand-matched every page's design to the reference UI (see "Project structure" above) was verified the same way (Flask test client + mocked services, every populated/empty/permission-gated branch of each rebuilt template) but as scratch scripts, not committed - re-run that kind of check yourself after any further template changes.

 To manually verify a running instance: